1 Introduction

 This instructions emits characters to the result stream.
 The mandatory

-attribute contains an STXPath
+select attribute contains an STXPath

 expression which is evaluated and